Darinochka/Darinochka/README.md

 🚀 I’m a Master’s student at **AI Talent Hub (ITMO)** and an alumna of **HSE University**.

 Currently, I am working as a **Machine Learning Engineer at T-Bank**, where I build AI copilots for first-line support operators.
-Previously, I worked at MTS AI as a Researcher on Cotype — a cutting-edge generative AI solution for businesses.
+Previously, I worked at MTS AI as a Researcher on Cotype — a generative AI solution for businesses.

 💬 Feel free to ask me about **LLMs**, **NLP**, or **ML pipelines** — always happy to chat about models, tools, and best practices.
 Let’s connect! [@jndooe](https://t.me/jndooe)